 “43% of SMBs either don’t track inventory or use a manual method.”
 (Source: Wasp Barcode)

 Portable Data-Collection devices are much smaller than tablets and come with integrated barcode scanners.
 This makes them much easier to handle and eliminates the need for two-person counting teams (although using teams is a technique we highly recommend).
-Every feature of these devices is designed with inventory counting in mind; from the simple user interface, to the batteries that last up to 12 hours without re-charging.
-In addition, they tend be built with ruggedized shells that can withstand multiple drops to concrete.
+Every feature of these devices is designed with inventory counting in mind; from the simple user interface to the batteries that last up to 12 hours without re-charging.
+In addition, they tend to be built with ruggedized shells that can withstand multiple drops onto concrete.

-The OPH 1005 relies on manual file transfers; but don’t worry, it’s very simple to use and extremely reliable.
-If you’re interested in the Opticon OPH 1005 for MyPOS Connect for this physical count season, you can reach out to us at 877-877-4767 or email us at email@example.com.
+The OPH 1005 relies on manual file transfers, but don’t worry, it’s very simple to use and extremely reliable.
+If you’re interested in the Opticon OPH 1005 for MyPOS Connect for this physical count season, you can reach out to us at 877-877-4767 or contact us today.